guide

 Dictionaries, Encyclopedias, Handbooks: Veterinary Medicine

 When you are doing research on a topic, you will often require a quick definition of a term, a specific fact, or condensed, detailed information about particular topics.
-Dictionaries, encyclopedias, handbooks, and manuals covering veterinary medicine topics include:
+Reference books and tools like dictionaries, encyclopedias, handbooks, and manuals can be useful in those instances.
+Here are some of the reference tools we have:

 Veterinary Medicine